(syllabus and calendar)

 Notes:

-The following examples uses accessor methods, which are also called "getter" methods.
+The following examples uses accessor methods, which are also called "getter" methods, while the "setter" methods are mutators (see also http://en.wikipedia.org/wiki/Mutator_method).

 Info for t1: